 Cooperative Education Program

 The co-op program combines classroom and practical work experience.
 As a co-op student, you will gain valuable experience in a professional work environment.
-Some positions may be paid while others are on a volunteer basis.
 You may also opt to receive college credit for prior professional work.

 You may enrich your major by electing studio courses through the Consortium or in summer sessions at other institutions.
 However, you are required to take the core sequence at Marygrove.
 If you wish to take courses at other institutions, you must complete a guest student application and obtain written approval from the department prior to registering.
 This must be done to ensure that the credits you earn may be applied to your degree.